A primer on fluid tank level monitoring with modern electronics

-A typical NMEA-2000 fluid level sensor is the Lowrance EP-65R.
-The EP-65R provides two wires for connection to the resistive tank level sender.
-The EP-65R will provide its own current to the resistive tank level sender, so any previous electrical connections to the tank level sender must be removed.
+A typical NMEA-2000 fluid level sensor is the Lowrance Fluid Level Sensor.
+(The Fluid Level Sensor is a new device that has replaced the now obsolete EP-65R device that performed the same function.)
+The Fluid Level Sensor provides two wires for connection to the resistive tank level sender.
+The Fluid Level Sensor will provide its own current to the resistive tank level sender, so any previous electrical connections to the tank level sender must be removed.
 This will result in any existing remote electrical fuel tank level gauge becoming inoperative.
-One work-around is to install a double-pole double-throw switch that switches the resistive sender between the original gauge and a NMEA-2000 adaptor like the EP-65R.
+One work-around is to install a double-pole double-throw switch that switches the resistive sender between the original gauge and a NMEA-2000 adaptor like the Fluid Level Sensor.

-The EP-65R is intended for use with a resistive sender with a 33- to 240-Ohm range.
-The EP-65R comes pre-calibrated for conversion of the resistance into tank level.
+The Fluid Level Sensor is intended for use with a resistive sender with a 33- to 240-Ohm range.
+The Fluid Level Sensor comes pre-calibrated for conversion of the resistance into tank level.
 This calibration can be refined for an individual tank by use of a calibration procedure.
-Because the EP-65R sensor itself has no user interface, the calibration procedure is accomplished through a companion Lowrance gauge or display which must have the appropriate firmware installed to perform the calibration.
-This generally limits calibration of the EP-65R to be done only by other Lowrance devices, such as the LMF series of small gauge displays or by the HDS series of chart plotter displays.
-The details of such calibration procedures are outside the scope of this article, but they are explained at length in the installation instructions for the EP-65R and its suitable companion gauges and displays.
-An EP-65R fluid level sensor will send NMEA-2000 PGN-127505, FLUID LEVEL, to the network.
+Because the Fluid Level Sensor itself has no user interface, the calibration procedure is accomplished through a companion Lowrance gauge or display which must have the appropriate firmware installed to perform the calibration.
+This generally limits calibration of the Fluid Level Sensor to be done only by other Lowrance devices, such as the LMF series of small gauge displays or by the HDS series of chart plotter displays.
+The details of such calibration procedures are outside the scope of this article, but they are explained at length in the sensor set up guide for the Fluid Level Sensor and its suitable companion gauges and displays.
+An Fluid Level Sensor will send NMEA-2000 PGN-127505, FLUID LEVEL, to the network.
 This data may be shown on any display that can handle that PGN.

 MARETRON makes a model TLA100 tank level adaptor.
 It is suitable for connecting to resistive senders.
 It supports both the common American 240 to 33-Ohm sender and the European standard 10 to 180-Ohm sender, and can be calibrated to work with any resistive sender between 0 to 300-Ohms.
 This adaptor is not as popular on small boat installations due to its cost (about three-times the cost of the EP-65R) and the need to have the companion MARETRON DSM200 display to make any adjustments of calibration of the adaptor.
 Like the Garmin, the MARETRON TLA100 can be connected to either an existing tank level gauge or to a resistive sender, allowing it to be used in parallel with an existing gauge.
 Again, see the TLA100 manual for details.